Slacanch/RRS/README.md

+# Current development

+RRS is a prototype and currently undergoing development somewhere else. will update here once we manage to get it to the state we want!

 # Rstudio Reproducibility Suite

 RRS is a graphical interface macOS app that allows users to work with Rstudio in a reproducible manner in the context of a Sun Grid Engine (SGE) cluster environment.